fghaas/five-is-fine/markdown/ignite.md

 But that understanding is a crucial prerequisite for us to act as an interface to other groups.

-The minute we can no longer do that, our people will need to coordinate directly with other people at their level in other teams, *and that’s not their job.*
+If we fail at this, our people will need to coordinate directly with other people at their level in other teams, *and that’s not their job.*

-As managers it’s *our* job to be that interface, and with too large a team size you we actively keeping ourselves from doing it.
+As managers it’s *our* job to be that interface, and with too large a team size we actively keep ourselves from doing it.

 With more than 5 people,